chapel-lang/chapel/doc/rst/language/spec/variables.rst

  * when an applicable assignment statement is in a loop, ``on`` statement, or ``begin`` statement
- * when an applicable assignment statement is in one branch of a conditional but not in the other, including when the conditional has no ``else`` branch.
+ * when an applicable assignment statement is in one branch of a conditional but not in the other, and when the other branch does not always return or throw.
+This rule prevents split-initialization when the applicable assignment statement is in a conditional that has no ``else`` branch.
+ * when an applicable assignment statement is in a ``try`` or ``try!`` block which has ``catch`` clauses that mention the variable or which has ``catch`` clauses that do not always throw or return.

 In the case that the variable is declared without a ``type-part`` and where multiple applicable assignment statements are identified, all of